-The council's budget-setting process involves allocating funding gathered through revenue sources such as rates and user charges.
+The council's budget-setting process involves allocating funding gathered through revenue sources such a s rates and user charges.
 It also involves setting levels of service for council activities and corresponding performance targets.

-The financial and levels of service statements in this plan are based on the information included in the 10year Budget 2021-2031 and updated through subsequent annual budget.
-Updated financial information and levels of service will be adopted as part of the 10-year Budget 2024-2034 which is due to be adopted in June 2024.
-The 10-year Budget will be informed by the local board plans and may impact the initiatives in this local board plan.
+The financial and levels of service statements in this plan are based on the information included in the 10-year Budget 2021-2031 and updated through subsequent annual plans.
+Updated financial information and levels of service will be adopted as part of the long-term plan which is due to be adopted in June 2024.
+The 10-year Budget 2024-2034 will be informed by the local board plans and may impact the initiatives in this local board plan.